 Donegal to move to Level 3 Covid-19 restrictions, Taoiseach confirms

-Restrictions will be place until October 16th as wet pubs may remain open with outdoor seating
+Measures will be in place until October 16th as wet pubs may remain open with outdoor seating

 Government sources confirmed the move to The Irish Times and ministers are likely to approve the measure in an incorporeal Cabinet meeting this afternoon.
 Photograph: iStock